-- Breakpoint (28) If this number of Creatures or fewer remain during the Morale step, the Foe will try to Flee. - Bright (14) A level of Brightness.
+- Breakpoint (28) If this number of Creatures or fewer remain during the Morale step, the Foe will try to Flee.

-Bright Exits make Scouting easier, but

-Surprising Foes is unlikely.
+- Bright (14) A level of Brightness.
+Bright Exits make Scouting easier, but Surprising Foes is unlikely.

 - Brightness (14) Either Bright, Ambient, or Dark.
 The Brightness of an Exit sets the Difficulty for all Scouting Tests when moving into a Location.

-- Camp (23) During the Rest Phase the Party may choose to Camp.
-Camping, removes Poison (2), and allows each hero to either Heal one of their Talents (including Unconscious Heroes), or use an Ability with in its cost by speding Time.
-You must choose to Camp if any Heroes are Unconscious.

-- Careful Search () To search a Search

-Zone or Treasure Zone after spending

-Z.

-Discard any Booby Traps you draw.
+- Camp (23) During the Rest Phase the

+Party may choose to Camp.
+Camping

+costs Z, removes Poison (2), and allows

+each hero to either Heal one of their

+Talents (including Unconscious Heroes),

+or use an Ability with in its cost.
+You

+must choose to Camp if any Heroes are

+Unconscious.

 - Careless () A level of Alertness.
 A

 Careless Party automatically triggers Traps

 and Booby Traps when they are drawn.

 - Centre () The Heroes in Marching Order who are neither the Scout nor the Guard.

 - Clear Exit (33) An optional rule.
 The Party can't finish their Adventure until there are no unresolved Foes between them and the Entrance.

 - Combat (24) A series of Rounds through which the Party attempts to Resolve a Foe.
 Combat ends when the Foe is Defeated or Flees, or when the Heroes choose to Retreat.

 - Combat Results Table () Attacking is a

 Table Test.
 The possible outcomes of an

 Attack with a Weapon are listed in a table

 - on the right side of its card.
-Foes' tables for their Ranged Attacks are on the left of their card. - Combatant (24) A Hero or Creature participating in Combat. - Companion ♠ () A type of Equipment introduced in expansion content.
+Foes' tables for their Ranged Attacks are on the left of their card. - Combatant (24) A Hero or Creature participating in Combat. - Companion () A type of Equipment introduced in expansion content.